Boundary regularity of weakly coupled vectorial almost-minimizers for Alt-Caffarelli functionals with non-standard growth: Introduction

 Furthermore, the new results established here, namely Lemma \ref{Linffctrl}, Proposition \ref{LGctrl}, and Corollary \ref{improveLinfctrl}, hold uniformly at every point of the free boundary, and not only at the contact points.
 Consequently, the method presented in this work also yields an alternative proof of the local Lipschitz continuity of almost-minimizers previously obtained in \cite{PSY} for the case $\delta>1$.

 Now, we recall the contribution of Mart\'{i}nez-Wolanski \cite{MW08}, who investigated the optimization problem of minimizing

 They work in the class $W^{1,\mathrm{G}}(\Omega)$ with $u-\phi_0\in W^{1,\mathrm{G}}_0(\Omega)$, where $\phi_0\ge0$ is bounded and $\lambda>0$.
 The authors show that minimizers are locally Lipschitz continuous and satisfy the associated Bernoulli-type free boundary problem, extending the classical Alt--Caffarelli theory to the Orlicz--Sobolev setting.
 They further establish a version of Caffarelli’s classification: flat or merely Lipschitz free boundaries are locally $C^{1,\alpha}$ for some universal $\alpha\in(0,1)$.
 Subsequently, in \cite{BM2014}, these results were extended to two-phase problems.
 The authors proved the existence of a universal threshold---depending only on the degenerate ellipticity and other intrinsic parameters---for the density of the negative phase along the free boundary, below which uniform Lipschitz regularity holds.
 Their analysis relies heavily on Karakhanyan’s approach in \cite{Karakhanyan2008}, where the author previously established local Lipschitz estimates for a two-phase $p$-Laplacian problem under a smallness condition on the density of the negative phase.
 Free boundary problems have also been extensively studied by many authors, both in the one-phase and two-phase settings.
-Among the important contributions in this direction, we highlight the work of De Philippis, Spolaor and Velichkov \cite{PSV}.

 As a consequence of our analysis, we derive global Lipschitz bounds for minimizers of $\mathcal{J}_G$.
 In this sense, our estimates may be viewed as the global analogue of those obtained by Mart\'{i}nez--Wolanski \cite{MW08} and da Silva \textit{et al} \cite{daSSV2024} for the scalar scenario.